guy-murphy/inversion-dev/Inversion.Process/api.md

 Instructs the context that operations have finished, and that while it may still be consulted no further events will be fired.

-### `.IsFlagged(System.String)`
-Determines whether or not the flag of the specified key exists.

-* `flag`: The key of the flag to check for.

-**returns:**
-Returns true if the flag exists; otherwise returns false.

-### `.HasParams(System.String[])`
-Determines whether or not the parameters  specified exist in the current context.

-* `parms`: The parameters to check for.

-**returns:**
-Returns true if all the parameters exist; otherwise return false.

-### `.HasParams(System.Collections.Generic.IEnumerable{System.String})`
-Determines whether or not the parameters  specified exist in the current context.

-* `parms`: The parameters to check for.

-**returns:**
-Returns true if all the parameters exist; otherwise return false.

-### `.HasParamValue(System.String,System.String)`
-Determines whether or not the parameter name and value specified exists in the current context.

-* `name`: The name of the parameter to check for.
-* `value`: The value of the parameter to check for.

-**returns:**
-Returns true if a parameter with the name and value specified exists in this conext; otherwise returns false.

-### `.HasParamValues(System.Collections.Generic.IEnumerable{System.Collections.Generic.KeyValuePair{System.String,System.String}})`
-Determines whether or not all the key-value pairs provided exist in the contexts parameters.

-* `match`: The key-value pairs to check for.

-**returns:**
-Returns true if all the key-value pairs specified exists in the contexts parameters; otherwise returns false.

-### `.HasParamValues(System.Collections.Generic.IEnumerable{System.Collections.Generic.KeyValuePair{System.String,System.Collections.Generic.IEnumerable{System.String}}})`
-Determines whether or not all any of the values for their associated parameter name exist in the contexts parameters.

-* `match`: The possible mapped values to match against.

-**returns:**
-Returns if each of the keys has at least one value that exists for the conext; otherwise, returns false.

-### `.HasRequiredParams(System.String[])`
-Determines whether or not the specified paramters exist in this context, and produces and error for each one that does not exist.

-* `parms`: The parameter keys to check for.

-**returns:**
-Returns true if all the paramter keys are present; otherwise returns false.

-### `.HasControlState(System.String[])`
-Dtermines whether or not the control state has entries indexed under the keys provided.

-* `parms`: The keys to check for in the control state.

-**returns:**
-Returns true if all the specified keys exist in the control state; otherwise returns false.

-### `.HasControlState(System.Collections.Generic.IEnumerable{System.String})`
-Dtermines whether or not the control state has entries indexed under the keys provided.

-* `parms`: The keys to check for in the control state.

-**returns:**
-Returns true if all the specified keys exist in the control state; otherwise returns false.

-### `.HasRequiredControlState(System.String[])`
-Dtermines whether or not the control state has entries indexed under the keys provided, and creates an error for each one that doesn't.

-* `parms`: The keys to check for in the control state.

-**returns:**
-Returns true if all the specified keys exist in the control state; otherwise returns false.

-### `.ParamOrDefault(System.String,System.String)`
-Obtains the context prarameter for the specified key, or if it doesn't exist uses the default value specified.

-* `key`: The key of the context parameter to use.
-* `defaultValue`: The value to use if the parameter doesn't exist.

-**returns:**
-Returns the specified parameter if it exists; otherwise returns false.

 ### `.ToString`
 Provides a string representation of the context and its current state.